 Gary N. Arthurs

 NC State alumnus and die-hard fan Gary and his wife Janet moved with their two children to Johnsonville, SC, from Apex, NC, many years ago.
-A former golf course pro at the Wellman Club, Gary is now owner of Southern Lawns and Landscapes and Garden Center and his full-time hobby is visiting with his new granddaughter.
+A former golf course pro at the Wellman Club, Gary is now owner of Southern Lawns and Landscapes and Garden Center and his full-time hobby is visiting with his grandchildren.
 Gary has made his mark on council quickly as a member the Administrative Committee and Financial Committee and as chairman of the Parks and Recreation Committee and Streets and Beautification Committee.
-Gary is working on the upcoming Vox water project to offer community residents city water and is helping oversee the building of new facilities at the city park to offer residents a nice place to meet for parties, reunions, etc.
+Gary has worked on the new Vox water project to offer community residents city water and is helping oversee the building of new facilities at the city park to offer residents a nice place to meet for parties, reunions, etc.

 Mona Burris Dukes

 Mona, a native of Johnsonville, has been involved in community, church, and civic leadership all of her adult life.
 As a young adult, she worked with the “Johnsonville Founder’s Day Festival,” now known as the “Heritage Festival Down by the River.”
 She was active in the Pee Dee Junior Women’s Club, the Johnsonville Library Board, various church-related activities, the “Old Fashioned Christmas in the Park,” and numerous other venues.
 Mona was an elected member of the Florence District 5 (Johnsonville) School District Board of Trustees for 10 years.
 She has supported her husband as mayor for many years and is glad to serve alongside the council members to improve opportunities for the citizens of the greater Johnsonville community.
-She has helped start a Johnsonville Area Chamber of Commerce to give business leaders from within the 29555 area a voice in the advancement of the community.
+She helped start the Johnsonville Area Chamber of Commerce to give business leaders from within the 29555 area a voice in the advancement of the community and served as the Chamber's first President.
 She has begun to work with property owners along Broadway to improve the look of their buildings and to rent them to prospective businesses.
 She is also working to improve Internet and social media output for greater citizen-government communication.

 Pat Nettles was first elected to City Council in 2012.
 He is a native of Johnsonville and is married to Kim and they have two children.
 Pat is employed as a territory manager with South Carolina Air Distributors.
 He is a member of New Vision Free Will Baptist Church and enjoys tournament bass fishing.
 Pat is involved heavily in the wastewater treatment and water projects with the City.
 He also serves on the Law Enforcement Committee.
 Also a lifelong resident of the city, Pat has a unique prospective and lends a great amount of knowledge from his profession as he serves the citizens.
 He is an active voice for community residents.